BlockTool/BlockTool/README.md

 * Delete from Rhino - Safest way to clear geometry from Rhino.
 Delete breaks sometimes.
 * Export to sketchup - Exports baked geometry to a skp file
 * Save to excel - Saves a csv file of the block properties.
 Block number, number of units, bta of each unit is added to the csv.

+The project is developed by [Ossama Gabrallah](https://www.linkedin.com/in/ossama-gabrallah/) and [Sanjay Somanath](https://www.linkedin.com/in/snjsomanath/).